SettleMint

 GOVERNANCE_ROLEsetTreasury() to set the denomination asset treasuryFund the new treasury before future claims draw from the treasury

-Treasury walletApprove denomination asset allowance for the yield featureBefore showing the approval action, read denominationAssetTreasuryAllowance, requiredAllowance, allowanceCoveredPercentage, and treasuryIsContract from yield coverage
+Treasury walletApprove denomination asset allowance for the yield featureBefore showing the approval step, read denominationAssetTreasuryAllowance, requiredAllowance, allowanceCoveredPercentage, and treasuryIsContract from yield coverage

 The rate is part of the configured yield schedule.
-If a programme needs a different rate, deploy a new yield configuration rather than treating the live schedule as a mutable payment instruction.
+If your programme needs a different rate, deploy a new schedule rather than treating the live one as a mutable payment instruction.

 Deployment input checks